Get In Touch

 This tiny grain is a complete protein source, meaning it contains all essential amino acids.

-It’s a high-fiber food and is a high-protein replacement for rice.
+It’s a high-fiber food and a high-protein replacement for rice.

 12. Corned Beef